ChandlerJayCalkins/dnd_spellbook_maker/README.md

 # Spell JSON Files
 ---

-Here are some example spell json files.
+Spells can be created from and stored as JSON files.
+Below are some example spell JSON files.
 See the [Spell JSON Formatting Documentation](spell_json_formatting.md) for more info on each field.

 ```json
 {